ev3dev/ev3dev.github.io/docs/getting-started.md

 followed by the ev3dev boot splash and the LEDs changing to orange.
 The LEDs indicate disk (SD card) activity.

-**Note:** If you are using Raspberry Pi hardware without a screen, just wait for the Activity LED to stop flashing, then go to the next step.

 After about one minute, the screen will go blank.
 This happens on the first boot only.
 The first boot takes longer than subsequent boots because the EV3 has to create a unique SSH host ids and take care of a few other housekeeping